magento/pagebuilder-docs/docs/control-layout/introduction.md

 ## Viewport configurations

-Notice that the `mobile` breakpoint also has a `media` node query.
-Page Builder uses this query for content type properties that can be assigned to a viewport using viewport-aware form fields.
+Notice that the `mobile` breakpoint has a `media` node query.
+Page Builder uses this query for content type properties that can be assigned to a viewport using _breakpoint-aware_ form fields.
 So let's call the `media` node a **viewport media query**.
-This name will help us distinguish it from the `max-width` and `min-width` breakpoints, which are used for a different purpose, explained next.
+This name will help us distinguish it from the `max-width` and `min-width` breakpoints, which are used for a different purpose, described later in this topic.

 **Viewport configuration nodes**:

+The following nodes in the `view.xml` file provide configuration data for viewports:

 -  `label` - (string) Sets a viewport name or description for the tooltip.
 -  `stage` - (bool) If set to `true`, the viewport is added to the stage.
 If set to `false`, it is not, and users will not be able to set responsive properties on a content type for that viewport.